Reviews You Can Rely On

 Getting a durable sock that won't break down after minimal use is important.
 Some socks offer better durability and, thus, more mileage for your money.
 Others are low-priced or sold in bulk to increase their value.

-The Wigwam Hiking Outdoor Pro is a synthetic sock that provides good cushioning and breathability for warmer weather pursuits.
+The Wigwam Hiking Outdoor Pro is a price-friendly synthetic sock that provides good cushioning and breathability for warmer-weather pursuits.
 While it isn't as warm as wool socks of comparable thickness, this can be a benefit in the right conditions.
-Bottom line is that this is a good general trekking sock if you're on a budget.
+The bottom line is that this is a good general trekking sock for those on a budget.

-Darn Tough brand socks are our favorite for value.
+Value isn't always based on price.
+The Darn Tough brand socks may cost a bit more, but they are built to last through several hiking seasons, saving you more money over time.
+This is why they are our favorite when balancing cost and performance results.
 Even if they're initially more expensive, each pair is backed by a lifetime guarantee that allows you to exchange the socks if you wear a hole — we've used and verified this guarantee, and yes, it's for real.
 No surprise, this brand offers the best when it comes to durability — Darn Tough socks have consistently outlasted the competition during our decade of testing.
-When looking at value, don't just consider the initial price, but also how long the sock will last.
+When looking at value, don't just consider the initial price but also how long the sock will last.

 hiking socks - a solid hiking sock is integral to any backpacking or hiking...